pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2112.md

 - See the [Product Version, Image Release Matrix](../../reference/productVersionMatrix/) for currently supported image and product versions.

-- The following versions are not longer active maintained:
+- The following versions are no longer actively maintained:
-    - PingFederate 10.3.3
+    - PingFederate 10.2.7
-    - PingAccess 6.3.1
+    - PingAccess 6.2.2
+    - PingCentral 1.8.1
+    - PingDirectory 8.2.0.6
+    - PingDirectoryProxy 8.2.0.6
+    - PingDataSync 8.2.0.6
+    - PingIntelligence 4.4.1
+    - PingDelegator 4.7, 4.4.1